Phase 2 of The AnchorPoint Method

 Cleanup work often goes beyond entering missing transactions.
 It requires restoring balance sheet integrity, correcting liability accounts, and repairing accounting workflows that have broken down over time.

-Most problems that look like cleanup are actually structural — and structural problems require a different kind of work.
+Most problems that look like cleanup are actually structural, and structural problems require a different kind of work.

-Most cleanup situations aren't just missing transactions - they fall into two distinct categories that require different approaches.
+Most cleanup situations aren't just missing transactions.
+They fall into two distinct categories that require different approaches.

 Catch-Up Issues